-iii.
-Any walls on the ground floor not designated as breakaway shall be demonstrated to be needed for shear or structural support and approved by Environmental Planning.

-- 6. Submit a grading plan - 7.
+- iii.
+Any walls on the ground floor not designated as breakaway shall be demonstrated to be needed for shear or structural support and approved by Environmental Planning. - 6.
+Submit a grading plan. - 7.
 A site plan showing the location of all site improvements, including, but not limited to, points of ingress and egress, parking areas, sewer laterals and drainage improvements.
-A standard draway and conform is required. - 8.
-A final landscape plan.
+A standard driveway and conform is required. - 8.
+A fmal landscape plan.
 This plan shall include the location, size, and species of all existing and proposed trees and plants within the front yard setback and shall meet the following criteria: - a.
 Plant Selection.
-At least 80 percent of the plant materials selected for non-turfareas (equivalent to 60 percent of the total landscaped area) shall be drought tolerant.
+At least 80 percent of the plant materials selected for non-turf areas (equivalent to 60 percent of the total landscaped area) shall be drought tolerant.
 Native plants are encouraged.
-Up to 20 percent of the plant materials in non-turf areas (equivalent to 15 percent of the total landscaped area), need not be drought tolerant, provided they are grouped together and can be irrigated separately. - b.
+The plan shall not include any species listed on the California Invasive Plant Council List.
+Vegetation must be able to survive without irrigation once established. - b.
 Turf Limitation.
 Turf area shall not exceed 25 percent of the total landscaped area.
 Turf area shall be of low to moderate water-using varieties, such as tall fescue.
 Turf areas should not be used in areas less than 8 feet in width. - 9.
 Final plans shall reference and incorporate all recommendations of the Engineering Geologic and Geotechnical reports prepared for this project, with respect to the construction and other improvements on the site.
 All pertinent Geotechnical report recommendations shall be included in the construction drawings submitted to the County for a Building Permit.
 Plan review letters from the soils engineer and geologist shall be submitted with the plans stating that the plans have been reviewed and found to be in compliance with the recommendations of the Geotechnical and Engineering Geologic reports. - 10.
-Final plans shall conform with the conditions of the Soils and Geologic Reports Review dated October 5,2005 (Exhibit D, Attachment 8). - 11.
+Final plans shall conform with the conditions of the Soils and Geologic Reports Review dated December 18,2006 (Exhibit D, Attachment 7). - 11.
 Final plans shall note that Soquel Creek Water District will provide water service and shall meet all requirements of the District including payment of any inspection fees.
 Final plans shall show the water connection and shall be reviewed and accepted by the District. - 12.
 The building plans must include a roof plan and a surveyed contour map of the ground surface, superimposed and extended to allow height measurement of all features.
 Spot elevations shall be provided at points on the structure that have the greatest difference between ground surface and the highest portion of the structure above.
 This requirement is in addition to the standard requirement of detailed elevations and cross-sections and the topography of the project site which clearly depict the total height of the proposed structure.